 - Discussing sexually explicit topics with a child

 - ‘Sexting’ a child, or coercing a child to send inappropriate images of themselves

 - Taking inappropriate photographs or videos of a child

-- Touching a child inappropriately
+- Physical contact, such as touching a child inappropriately

 - An adult exposing themselves to a child